 The Great Barbi Benton Through Pictures Then and Now

-Beautiful Barbi Benton parlayed her fruitful Playboy career into a moderately successful career as an actress, singer, and comedian in the late-1960s and 1970s.
-One of the best known Playboy bunnies and Hugh Hefner’s lover and soul mate, Benton has since removed herself from the spotlight and exposure she garnered during the seventies and eighties to tackle the role of wife and mother.
+Beautiful Barbi Benton parlayed her fruitful modeling career into a moderately successful career as an actress, singer, and comedian in the late-1960s and 1970s.
+One of the best known PB bunnies and Hugh Hefner’s lover and soul mate, Benton has since removed herself from the spotlight and exposure she garnered during the seventies and eighties to tackle the role of wife and mother.

-Barbi Was Barely-Legal When She Went to Work For Playboy
+Barbi Was Barely-Legal When She Went to Work For PB

 Benton Was Hugh Hefner’s Lover and Soul Mate